 How much does group critical illness cover cost?

 Premiums are based on a number of varying factors including the number and age of your employees.
 However the key factor in premium is the level of cover you choose.

-It is typical for offer between 2-3 times an employee’s salary as a payout.
-This can have considerable impact on premiums if you have high earning employees.
+It is typical to offer between 2-3 times an employee’s salary as a payout.
+This can have a considerable impact on premiums if you have high earning employees.
 An alternative would be to fix the payout at a specific lump-sum.

 It is important to understand the tax implications for you and your staff.